Easy Fried Garlic

 How to Use Fried Garlic

 I throw it over rice, salads, cooked vegetables, stir-fries, curries, and even tacos.
 Whenever we think a dish needs an extra savory pop of flavor, we reach for crispy fried garlic.
-If you love garlic like me, I bet you will add this to almost everything.
-Leave a comment below with your favorite ways to use it.
+Try these crispy fried shallots if you’re looking for something crunchy but a bit sweeter.

 How to Use Garlic Oil